National Lampoon's Vacation (1983)

 While driving late at night on the interstate west of St. Louis, all of the family falls asleep... including Clark driving in which their car exits the road and roars through a residential neighborhood, tearing up several yards, before stopping for the night at a local motel.

-Clark has planned a romantic evening at the motel with wine and quarters for the vibrating mattress, but the mattress is loud and starts bouncing wildly.
+Clark has planned a romantic evening at the motel with Ellen with wine and quarters for the vibrating mattress, but the mattress is loud and starts bouncing wildly.
 Clark pulls blankets onto the floor and they crawl under the covers, ready for sex.
 The kids rush in from the connecting room to investigate the noise.
 Rusty unplugs the bed before the kids go back to their room.

 That afternoon, the Griswolds arrive at a farm outside of Coolidge, Kansas to visit Ellen's cousin Catherine (Miriam Flynn) and her eccentric husband Eddie Johnston (Randy Quaid), and their five kids, plus one on the way, creating more tension among the Griswolds.
 Catherine and Eddie foist crotchety old Aunt Edna (Imogene Coca) and her vicious dog, Dinky, on the Griswolds, asking them to drop her off at her son Normy's home in Phoenix, Arizona.
 Eddie also asks for a loan of $500 to help him out with numerous debits he owns the local bank and many bill collectors.
 The kids have better experiences with Eddie and Catherine's eldest kids.
 Cousin Vicki (Jane Krakowski) shows Audrey her secret pot stash, while Cousin Dale (John Navin) shows Rusty his secret porn magazine collection.